Kinshasa: Colonial urban planning

 At this early stage, the connection between Léopoldville (commonly referred to as "Léo") and Kinshasa consisted of an eight-kilometer track that was often impassable during the rainy season.
 Transportation was rudimentary, with a few bicycles, limited private cars, and even dromedaries in use, as public transit infrastructure was virtually nonexistent.
-In 1911, George Moulaert, an influential colonial administrator, drafted a comprehensive urban plan for Léopoldville and the greater Kinshasa area.
-This plan would guide spatial development for the coming decades.
-Ironically, World War I accelerated local economic activity.
-The Belgian Congo, largely cut off from Europe, experienced a period of relative prosperity.
-Motorboats and trucks increasingly replaced traditional forms of transport, such as canoes and human porters.
-By the end of the war in 1918, Léopoldville had emerged as a dynamic urban center, rivaling other Congolese cities and attracting the attention of Belgian architects, who viewed the city as a potential model for colonial urban experimentation.
-Colonial urbanization remained tightly controlled and reflected the aspirations and limitations of Belgian policy.
-In 1922, a decree mandated that large companies provide housing for their African workers.
-While major firms such as Huileries du Congo Belge (HCB) complied by building workers' camps, smaller enterprises often failed to meet these requirements.
-The existing framework, governed by the decree on "the labor contract between natives and civilized masters", proved insufficient to meet growing housing demands.
-In response, religious missions extended loans to African residents for self-construction, though they were quickly overwhelmed by demand.
-A special fund was subsequently established to provide interest-free loans for the construction of houses using locally available materials.
+In 1911, George Moulaert, an influential colonial administrator, drafted a comprehensive urban plan for Léopoldville and the greater Kinshasa area that would guide spatial development for decades, while World War I accelerated local economic activity.
+Largely cut off from Europe, the Belgian Congo experienced a period of relative prosperity in which motorboats and trucks increasingly replaced traditional transport such as canoes and human porters, and by the end of the war in 1918 Léopoldville rivaled other Congolese cities and seized the attention of Belgian architects who saw it as a potential model for colonial urban experimentation.
+Colonial urbanization remained tightly controlled and reflected the aspirations and limitations of Belgian policy, and in 1922 a decree mandated that large companies provide housing for their African workers, a requirement that major firms such as Huileries du Congo Belge (HCB) met by building workers' camps, while smaller enterprises often failed to comply.
+The existing framework, governed by the decree on "the labor contract between natives and civilized masters", proved insufficient to meet growing housing demands, which then prompted religious missions to extend loans to African residents for self-construction before becoming overwhelmed, after which a special fund was established to provide interest-free loans for house construction using locally available materials.